jake-magri/React-Portfolio/README.md

 ## Installation

 This application is deployed on Netlify.
+[Click to access.](https://jake-magri.netlify.app/)

 ## Usage